 - 15.1.6 Regulatory investment requirements may take many forms and may influence the investment strategies of the insurer.
 Requirements may be rules-based, setting out specific rules or restrictions on the investment activities of the insurer, or principles-based, where there is no specific restriction on the asset strategy taken by the insurer, as long as defined principles are met. - 15.1.7 Regulatory investment requirements may also be a combination of rulesbased and principles-based, setting out some specific rules or restrictions and some principles with which the insurer's investment strategy should comply. - 15.1.8 Rules-based requirements may be used to prohibit or limit specific classes of investment.
-Such rules or restrictions may either be applied directly to the investments or lead to charges to or deductions from available capital which act as a disincentive to investment in risky assets or high concentrations in particular assets, rather than as a prohibition. - 15.1.9 Rules-based requirements may be relatively easy to enforce by supervisors, as there is limited scope for different interpretations of the rules. - 15.1.10 One advantage of principles-based requirements is that there is more flexibility for the insurer to choose particular investments and therefore to follow an investment strategy that it believes is the most appropriate to its risk appetite and overall financial objectives.
-The insurer will be able to select and follow an investment strategy to best manage its investment risks.
-It may also be more difficult for the supervisor to take appropriate measures as principles-based investment requirements allow some scope for differences in interpretation.
+Such rules or restrictions may either be applied directly to the investments or lead to capital charges or deductions from available capital which act as a disincentive to investment in risky assets or high concentrations in particular assets, rather than as a prohibition. - 15.1.9 Rules-based requirements may be relatively easy to enforce by supervisors, as there is limited scope for different interpretations of the rules.
+However, rules-based requirements may inhibit innovation in investment strategies and may restrain insurers from holding assets most appropriate for meeting their financial objectives.
+Rules-based requirements may also discourage insurers from fully developing their own risk management. - 15.1.10 Principles-based requirements may provide more flexibility for the insurer to choose particular investments to best manage its investment risks.
+It may allow the insurer to follow an investment strategy that it believes is the most appropriate to its risk appetite and overall financial objectives.
+However, it may also be more difficult for the supervisor to determine the need to take supervisory measures as principles-based investment requirements allow some scope for differences in interpretation.

-15.1.11 For insurance groups, regulatory investment requirements should specify how investments are to be aggregated.
-Such requirements should include appropriate mitigation of risks associated with intra-group transactions, for example, to limit contagion or reputational risk.
-Issues to be considered may include exposures to related counterparties and other interests over which the insurer has some influence.
+- 15.1.11 In addition to meeting the qualitative and quantitative investment requirements at an insurance legal entity level, the insurance group should monitor investment risk exposures on an aggregate basis for the group as a whole. - 15.1.12 For insurance groups, regulatory investment requirements may specify how investment exposures should be aggregated for the purposes of determining investment risk at a group level.
+Such requirements should provide for appropriate mitigation of risks associated with intra-group transactions, for example, to limit contagion or reputational risk.
+Issues to be considered may include exposures to related counterparties and other interests over which the insurer has some influence (for example, through a minority interest).
 In stress situations there will tend to be greater restrictions on movements and realisation of investments across the group.
-The regulatory investment regime may, therefore require contractual evidence of the ability to access assets for solvency purposes before allowing their inclusion for group purposes.
+The regulatory investment regime may require contractual evidence of the ability to access assets for solvency purposes before allowing their inclusion for aggregation at the group level.

-- 15.1.12 The regulatory investment requirements that apply at the insurance legal entity and group levels, as well as the objectives of such requirements should be explicit.
-Such requirements should include issues specific to groups, such as requirements for liquidity, transferability of assets and fungibility of capital within the group. - 15.1.13 In addition to meeting the qualitative and quantitative investment requirements at an insurance legal entity level, the insurance group should monitor investment risk exposures on an aggregate basis for the group as a whole. - 15.1.14 Regulatory investment requirements should be set having regard to the possibility of losses from investments made by entities of an insurance group weakening another entity or the group as a whole (for example, if there is explicit or implicit support from another entity).
+- 15.1.13 The regulatory investment requirements that apply at the insurance legal entity and group levels, as well as the objectives of such requirements should be explicit.
+Such requirements should include issues specific to groups, such as requirements for liquidity, transferability of assets and fungibility of capital within the group. - 15.1.14 Regulatory investment requirements should be set having regard to the possibility of losses from investments made by entities of an insurance group weakening another entity or the group as a whole (for example, if there is explicit or implicit support from another entity).

-Regulatory investment requirements regarding asset portfolio
+Regulatory investment requirements regarding the asset portfolio